Analysis | What You Need to Know About Allergic Reactions to Covid Vaccines

 4. How long does the risk last?

 Usually not long.
 Anaphylactic reactions normally occur within minutes to hours of exposure to a specific substance, said Michael Kinch, a drug development expert and associate vice chancellor at Washington University in St. Louis.
-Of the 29 cases where the time lag was documented in the 2016 study, symptoms of anaphylaxis began within 30 minutes in eight cases, within the next 90 minutes in another eight, within two to four hours in 10 cases, within four to eight hours in two cases, and the next day in one.
+In the U.S. so far, the time lag ranged from two to 150 minutes, with the median being 13 minutes, according to the CDC.

 5. What’s being done about the risk?

 The U.K. and U.S. have advised people who have allergies to any component of a Covid vaccine not to receive it.
 Anaphylaxis can be quickly countered with antihistamines and adrenaline injectors like Mylan NV’s Epi-Pen that slow or halt immune reactions, and health workers giving the vaccine are keeping such items at the ready.
 These treatments don’t cancel out the beneficial effects of vaccines.
-In the U.S., health workers are observing anyone who has received the vaccine for at least 15 minutes post-injection to watch for signs of a reaction.
+In the U.S., health workers are observing everyone who receives the vaccine for at least 15 minutes post-injection to watch for signs of a reaction; those with a worrying history of allergic reaction are monitored for twice as long.
 People who have had reactions to a first dose of vaccine shouldn’t receive a second, according to the CDC.

 6. Do we know what in the shots is causing the reactions?